ziadat69/SystemAdmin-in-Redhat/README.md

  - Explain how modules allow installation of specific versions of software, list, enable, and switch module streams, and install and update packages     from a module.

 # 12) Archiving and Transferring Files Archive and copy files from one system to another.
+  Archive and copy files from one system to another.
-• Archive files and directories into a compressed file using tar, and extract the contents of an existing tar archive.
+- Archive files and directories into a compressed file using tar, and extract the contents of an existing tar archive.
-• Transfer files to or from a remote system securely using SSH.
+- Transfer files to or from a remote system securely using SSH.
-• Synchronize the contents of a local file or directory with a copy on a remote server.
+- Synchronize the contents of a local file or directory with a copy on a remote server.